 If you interested in about this project, please contact us!

-The researchers of Mongolian Bird Conservation Center collaborating with Dr.Guo Yumin of Beijing Forestry University and Eastern Mongolian Protected Area Administration have been conducted cranes study such as White-naped crane Antigone vipio, Common crane Grus grus, Demoiselle crane Grus virgo, and Hooded crane Grus monacha along the Ulz river in Eastern Mongolia in last three years.
+The researchers of Mongolian Bird Conservation Center have been collaborating with Beijing Forestry University and Eastern Mongolian Protected Area Administration to study cranes such as White-naped crane Antigone vipio, Common crane Grus grus, Demoiselle crane Grus virgo, and Hooded crane Grus monacha along the Ulz river and Kherlen rivers in Eastern Mongolia since 2017.

-Totally, we tracked 150 individuals of 4 species in Eastern Mongolia to investigate their movements and migration through GSM-based transmitters.
+Totally, we tracked 150 individuals of 4 species of cranes from Eastern Mongolia to investigate their movements and migration through GSM-based transmitters.
 Among them, we have started a Hooded Crane Grus monacha migration survey in Mongolia for the first time.